Dynamic Probabilistic Reliable Broadcast: Recovery Protocol

 When $p_i$ receives $\RECOVER$ from $\lfloor \frac{n+f}{2} \rfloor + 1$ processes, if a unique message $m \neq \perp$ was received so far, it then starts Bracha's broadcast $\ECHO$ phase for $m$.
 Otherwise, $p_i$ waits until it receives $f+1$ $\langle \READY, m, \rPi \rangle$ from the recovery messages to start echoing.
 The traditional Byzantine reliable broadcast is then executed.

-\myparagraph{Correctness.} For a particular instance $f < |\Pi|/3$, we assume that for every correct process $p_i$, $W_i$ has at most $k-1$ faulty witnesses:\footnote{Note that these assumptions are weaker than those of~\ref{subsec:correctness}.
-This is because the addition of the recovery protocol and a timeout compensate for the non-responsiveness of witness-sets.} In addition, we assume the $\Timeout$ time to be set much smaller than the execution time of $\delta$ broadcast instances, such that the adversary cannot change the composition of faulty processes in witness-sets before processes timeout.
+\myparagraph{Correctness.} For a particular instance $f < |\Pi|/3$, we assume that for every correct process $p_i$, $W_i$ has at most $k-1$ faulty witnesses\footnote{Note that these assumptions are weaker than those of~\ref{subsec:correctness}.
+This is because the addition of the recovery protocol and a timeout compensate for the non-responsiveness of witness sets.}.
+In addition, we assume the $\Timeout$ time to be set much smaller than the execution time of $\delta$ broadcast instances, such that the adversary cannot change the composition of faulty processes in witness sets before processes timeout.

 \begin{lemma} If two correct processes $p$ and $q$ deliver $m$ and $m'$, then $m = m'$. \begin{proof} There are three different scenarios according to the algorithm in which $p$ and $q$ deliver messages: both deliver in line~\ref{line:wbbDeliver} (Algorithm\ref{alg:wbb}), one delivers in line~\ref{line:wbbDeliver} and the other in lines~\ref{line:recFirstDeliver} or~\ref{line:recSecondDeliver} (Algorithm~\ref{alg:recovery}), or both deliver in lines~\ref{line:recFirstDeliver} or~\ref{line:recSecondDeliver}.